Hosting learning applications and the web API

 Prerequisites

-• an HTTP server such as Apache or nginx used as proxy
+• an HTTP service such as Apache or nginx used as proxy and for delivering static files,

 Initial deployment